 I have a confession to make.
-Until recently, I had never seen an episode of The Sopranos.
+Until a couple years ago, I had never seen an episode of The Sopranos.
 This is way more embarrassing than admitting all of my financial illiteracy and mistakes from the recent past!
 Could The Sopranos have anything to do with FIRE?

 But, much like improving my financial well-being, I am committed to fixing this egregious error.

 So, I have been watching the series from start for the past few months with Selenid, who is on her second trip through.

 And…it…is…amazing.
 I know I’m not saying anything new.
 But seriously, it’s so good.
 If you haven’t seen it, it’s worth getting HBO Max for the sole reason of binging it.

 As if it couldn’t get any better…

 I’m was in the middle of season 4.
 It’s a great season.
 I didn’t think it could get much better at all.

 (Don’t worry!
 Any spoilers coming for anyone who hasn’t yet seen it are pretty mild and finance related.)

 The Sopranos caught FIRE (kind of…well, not really…but still…)